VarboxInternational/docs/multi-language.md

 <a name="languages"></a>
 ## Languages

-The [Varbox](/) platform also puts at your disposal the `Admin -> Multi Language -> Languages` section from where you can manage the languages for your application.
+The Varbox platform also puts at your disposal the "Admin -> Multi Language -> Languages" section from where you can manage the languages for your application.

 > As a bonus, 135 languages are already seeded for you when installing the platform.